-Erland Liljeroth is an external collaboration specialist in crop protection.
+Erland Liljeroth is an expert on crop protection.
 He wants to achieve a sustainable plant protection, by combining control methods and good plant defence.

 I want to develop a sustainable plant protection, by combining control methods and good plant defence.